The Lovers (2017 film): Production

 On April 20, 2016, it was reported that A24 would finance and distribute the Azazel Jacobs film The Lovers, with Debra Winger and Tracy Letts in negotiations to star.
 Filming reportedly concluded on May 27, 2016, after more than a month of shooting in and around the Santa Clarita Valley.

 Release

 It had its world premiere at the Tribeca Film Festival on April 22, 2017.
 The film was released on May 5, 2017.
 Sony Pictures Worldwide Acquisitions acquired international distribution rights to the film.

+Reception

-Critical reception
+Critical response

 The Lovers received positive reviews from film critics.
-It holds an 82% approval rating on review aggregator website Rotten Tomatoes, based on 113 reviews, with a weighted average of 6.9/10.
+It holds an 81% approval rating on review aggregator website Rotten Tomatoes, based on 113 reviews, with a weighted average of 6.8/10.
 The site's critical consensus reads, "With appealing leads and a narrative approach that offers a fresh perspective on familiar themes, The Lovers tells a quietly absorbing story with unexpected emotional resonance."
 On Metacritic, the film holds a rating of 76 out of 100, based on 31 critics, indicating "generally favorable reviews.

+Indian remake

+On April 19, 2024, a remake of The Lovers, Do Aur Do Pyaar, told from a different perspective and different culture, was released in theaters across India.
+This production also marks the first remake of an A24 film.